 Any competitive media player for Mac or Windows supports many media file formats.
 With PotPlayer and Elmedia–a PotPlayer for Mac alternative–you get support for dozens of video and audio file types.
 Support includes but isn’t limited to popular ones like AVI, DAT, DivX, FLAC, FLV, MKV, MOV, and even Windows-exclusive formats.

 Subtitle functionality is an excellent feature of PotPlayer; it allowed you to sync your subtitle files as well as the ones you’ve downloaded separately.
 Any Mac PotPlayer alternative should offer the same support for foreign-language movies and deaf and hard-of-hearing users.
 The customization options allow you to change the appearance of on-screen subtitles.

-Like a real PotPlayer for Mac, Elmedia offers this exact functionality but with enhanced integration with OpenSubtitles.org.
+Like a real PotPlayer for Mac, Elmedia offers this exact functionality but with enhanced integration with OpenSubtitles.com.
 Users can pick and download subtitles in a couple of clicks.
 You get support for popular subtitle formats like SRT, SML, and many more.

 For under $20, you can upgrade to Elmedia Player PRO.
 It keeps the basic functionality while adding great features to rival any Mac PotPlayer on the market.
 Here’s what you can expect.

 You can stream videos from Mac to a Smart TV via DLNA devices, Chromecast, or Airplay.
 There are no limits on latency or quality with the PRO version; just download your favorite videos and stream them to your home TV.

 Elmedia Player offers customizable playback throughout your home by making it easy to cast from Mac to Chromecast.
 You can watch all your favorite videos and downloads on the big screen with no need for an additional app.